intrepidcs/libicsneo-examples/libicsneocpp-example/README.md

 ### Ubuntu 18.04 LTS

-1. Install dependencies with `sudo apt install build-essential ninja cmake libusb-1.0-0-dev`
+1. Install dependencies with `sudo apt update` then `sudo apt install build-essential cmake libusb-1.0-0-dev`
-2. Create a build directory by running `mkdir -p build` within your clone
+2. Change directories to your libicsneo-examples/libicsneocpp-example folder and create a build directory by running `mkdir -p build`
 3. Enter the build directory with `cd build`
 4. Run `cmake ..` to generate your Makefile
 	- Hint!
 Running `cmake -DCMAKE_BUILD_TYPE=Debug ..` will generate the proper scripts to build debug, and `cmake -DCMAKE_BUILD_TYPE=Release ..` will generate the proper scripts to build with all optimizations on